 Rockbrook has an Acceptable Use Policy is to ensure that pupils will benefit from learning opportunities offered by the school’s Internet resources in a safe and effective manner.
 Internet use and access is considered a school resource and privilege.
 Therefore, if the school AUP is not adhered to, this privilege will be withdrawn and appropriate sanctions as outlined in the AUP will be imposed.

 Download AUP (pdf) here

-The school has a suite of MS Tablets available for classroom use, as well as a limited number of laptops which can be borrowed for short-term personal use within the school.
+The school has a suite of Chromebooks available for classroom use, as well as a limited number of laptops which can be borrowed for short-term personal use within the school.
 The school has a reliable high speed internet resource available to all staff and students.

 Students may purchase e-books for any of the prescribed textbooks and use these rather than textbooks, although the experience to date is that students and parents generally prefer to use textbooks.

 The school has an evolving elearning plan which outlines its digital technology approach as it develops.